Richard B. Rood

-Richard B. (Ricky) Rood is a professor of Climate and Space Sciences and Engineering (f/k/a Atmospheric, Oceanic and Space Sciences) at the University of Michigan in Ann Arbor.
-Prior to 2005, he held several leadership positions at NASA’s Goddard Space Flight Center.
-He has more than 100 academic publications.
+Richard B. (Ricky) Rood is an American atmospheric scientist and professor emeritus in the Department of Climate and Space Sciences and Engineering at the University of Michigan.
+Prior to his retirement he also held an appointment in the School for Environment and Sustainability and was a Dow Sustainability Distinguished Faculty Fellow.
+Rood is known for his work in climate modeling, science policy, education, and public communication of climate science.

-History
+Education and career

+Rood received his M.S. and Ph.D. in meteorology from Florida State University.
+Early in his career, he held prominent roles at NASA, where he contributed to the development of Earth system models and received the agency's Outstanding Leadership Medal and the Exceptional Achievement Medal.

+At the University of Michigan, Rood served as the faculty advisor for the Master of Engineering in Applied Climate and also guided the undergraduate curriculum on climate impacts.

 Rood has made contributions to several fields of research.
 The numerical scheme he developed with Shian-Jiann Lin of the Geophysical Fluid Dynamics Laboratory is used in many atmospheric chemistry models and global climate models.
 As the founding Head of the Data Assimilation Office, Rood was responsible for the first reanalysis dataset, GEOS-1.
 The GEOS-1 data set in combination with the above-referenced numerical schemes became the foundation for GEOS-CHEM.

 In 1999, Rood was detailed to the Office of Science and Technology Policy.
 He was the lead author of an influential report on development of a federal strategy for the provision of climate-modeling products and high-performance computing capabilities.
-He has contributed to many advisory reports and two National Research Council reports on climate modeling and computing.
+He has contributed to two National Research Council reports on climate modeling and computing.